antonio-leitao/vlmc/README.md

 > fit method returns `None` and not `self`.
 This is by design as to not expose the rust object to python.

 Parameters:
--`data`: List of lists containing sequences of discrete values to fit on.
+- `data`: List of lists containing sequences of discrete values to fit on.
 Values are assumed to be integers form `0` to `alphabet_size`.
 List is expected to be two dimensional.

 ### `get_suffix`
 Given a sequence, returns the longest suffix that is present in the VLMC.